 C.M.H.A.
 H.K.P.R. is one of eight partner agencies in a four county rapid response treatment and education service for young people (ages 14-35), in the early stages of a psychotic illness, and their families.
 Early identification, assessment and treatment leads to significantly improved outcomes.

 Clients receive services that will allow them to increase their mental health stability, experience recovery and develop their own support systems.
 Supports include crisis intervention, identifying goals, mental health support and discharge planning.

 Peer Support is based on the principle that people who have life experiences in common have something to offer each other.
 This approach assumes people who have experienced a mental health concern or have a close relationship with someone who has experienced a mental health concern, can better understand others during their recovery.
 The Peer Support Program provides trained professionals who have peer experience, to work one-to-one with people and in groups to set and achieve goals.

-The REACH for Recovery Centre, at 64 Lindsay Street South, is a community-based day program supporting individuals with mental health concerns or other significant challenges.
-This program assists the the individual in gaining skills necessary to be participating members of their home and community.
+The REACH for Recovery Centre is a community-based day program supporting individuals with mental health concerns or other significant challenges.
+This program assists the individual in gaining skills necessary to be participating members of their home and community.